TAM Change Readiness

 Managers may need assistance to help them identify the cultural make-up of their groups, ways to help each individual advance with the asset management program, and tools to help reinforce successes as implementation progresses.

 Difference approaches will be needed for different staff, and should be targeted to the right group.
 Assessing a target group’s needs is important to ensure the right methods are employed.
 No one approach will be sufficient to overcome resistance with all groups.

 Efforts that focus on knowledge, skills and abilities are required for all staff, but will initially be most effective with staff who are open to the change.
 Approaches that address wariness and resistance are also important to all groups, but may require greater effort for some.
 Others may also require training to understand why the change is needed.

-The Assessing an Organization’s Change Readiness Checklist provide a way to gauge your agency’s situation in order to prepare for change.
+The Assessing an Organization’s Change Readiness Checklist provides a way to gauge your agency’s situation in order to prepare for change.

 Many state DOTs are currently embarking on total asset management systems.
 Introducing a major new system provides a good opportunity to undertake a comprehensive change management effort that addresses not only the required shifts in work processes and skills, but also the cultural changes that will ensure that the agency takes full advantage of the new technology to advance its practices.
 There is more information about the types of system and technology changes in Chapter 7.

 The How-to Manage Change and Prepare for a System Replacement provides step-by-step guidance on being ready for a major TAM system replacement.

 In fiscal year 2016, ODOT began phasing in new requirements for the development of District Work Plans that combined Capital and Maintenance projects.
 At that time, Districts’ Work Plans were required to match 25 percent of the lower cost treatments (such as chip seals and micro-surfacing) recommended by the pavement management system.
 For FY2017 and beyond, District Work Plans are required to match 75 percent of these PMS recommendations.